DeCriTeam/DeCri/avoiding_common_attacks.md

 We use modifiers only for checks.
 We used only the transfer function, send and call methods were avoided.

-* #### Forcibly Sending Ether to a Contract
-Acro contract can receive any amount in ether at any time.

 * #### Randomness
 None of our contract is using random numbers.